-My career history
+My career story

+Are you sitting comfortably?
+Then let’s begin at the beginning.
 I began my career in change management at the age of six.
 I had read George’s Marvellous Medicine by Roald Dahl, and thought it would be an excellent concept to recreate in the playground.
 I encouraged all the children in the class to bring in a random item from home - lipstick, powder paint, shampoo, washing up liquid, and so on.
 My contribution was to bring in a large bowl.
 We mixed our concoction together, and then I made everyone drink some of it.
 This being the 80s, my school teacher howled with laughter, and simply told my parents that I showed early signs of leadership.
 Looking back with the wisdom of an experienced change manager, I see that my younger self was experimenting with the key change management concept of influencing hearts and minds through emotional appeals that paint an inspirational picture of the future (kids, you might fly!).
 I’ve never looked back…

 I began my career working in the NHS as a PA in the IT department, and rapidly became a master at stakeholder management.
 I then moved into project delivery, working on a range of projects including a major community website roll-out.

 I then switched to change management consulting for a large American technology outsourcing firm, and learned my trade working for on the National Programme for IT.
 Most people who worked in consulting in the early 2000s worked on the National Programme for IT, and have the scars to show for it - ask me to tell the story of how I learned about the importance of sponsorship, and why you should tell people what the impact is on their roles before they get into training, rather than while they’re in the training classroom.